verronpro/blog/_posts/2025-01-01-monthly-topic-characterization-testing-for-document-processing.md

 ## Pitfalls to Avoid

 - **Noise Pollution**: If you include XML IDs or timestamps in your string representation, your tests will fail on every run.
 Apply the visibility heuristic ruthlessly.
-- **The "Over-Green" Trap**: It's easy to just update the baseline when a test fails.
+- **The "Over-Green" Trap**: It is easy to just update the baseline when a test fails.
 Always review the `diff` to ensure the change in output is actually what you intended.

 ## Checklist — Implementing Characterization Tests